 Native code extensibility for Metro style apps built for Windows using JavaScript

 Developers can create libraries that Metro style apps written in HTML5 and JavaScript can call from JavaScript code.
-Using C++, C#, or Visual Basic®, developers create their own Windows Runtime component libraries that are part of an app.
+Using C++, C#, or Visual Basic, developers create their own Windows Runtime component libraries that are part of an app.
 These libraries are part of the app package.

 Process Lifetime Management

 Developers can let Windows manage the lifetime of apps, suspending them as necessary when the user switches context while still providing for long-running processes and task completion.
 Apps may also be terminated based on the needs and resources available to the system.
 For users, this process happens transparently.
-Apps need to be able to restore state when they are restarted after being terminated.
+Apps need to be able to restore state when they are restarted.

 Report a problem